1989–90 Detroit Pistons season: NBA playoffs

-In the 1990 NBA Finals, the Pistons faced off against the Portland Trail Blazers, who were led by Clyde Drexler.
-The Pistons won Game 1 at home, 105–99, but lost Game 2 in overtime, 106–105 as the Trail Blazers tied the series at one game a piece; the Pistons defeated the Trail Blazers in five hard-fought games to win their second consecutive NBA championship, as Thomas was named the NBA Finals Most Valuable Player.
+In the 1990 NBA Finals, the Pistons faced off against the 3rd–seeded Portland Trail Blazers, who were led by the trio of All-Star guard Clyde Drexler, Terry Porter, and All-Star center Kevin Duckworth.
+The Pistons won Game 1 over the Trail Blazers at home, 105–99 at The Palace of Auburn Hills, but then lost Game 2 at home in overtime, 106–105 as the Trail Blazers evened the series.
+The Pistons managed to win the next three games on the road, including a Game 5 win over the Trail Blazers at the Memorial Coliseum, 92–90 to win the series in five games, and win their second consecutive NBA championship, as Thomas was named the NBA Finals Most Valuable Player.